punkave/mongo-dump-stream/README.md

 Compatible with node 0.10 and above, once again.
 Also: `mongo-load-stream` is now equal in speed to `mongorestore`!
 I know, I know!
 I'm shocked too.
 My goal was simply to replace the `bson-stream` module with a simple implementation that does not involve Node's notoriously buggy object streams, but once I implemented a good scheme of high and low water marks and reuse of a single buffer, performance went through the roof and I was able to saturate MongoDB.

+Also: don't crash if there are zero documents in a collection.
+(MongoDB responds angrily to bulk inserts of zero documents.)

 ### CHANGES IN 0.2.1

 For the time being at least, Node 0.11 or higher (or io.js) is a minimum requirement.
 This addresses issues reading from `bson-stream` in Node 0.10 with the otherwise vastly faster 0.2.x code.
 TODO: consider migrating the `bson-stream` code to a simple callback interface to avoid the issue and become 0.10 compatible again.